alexandruGheorghiu94/android_Projects/Anduino/README.md

 * Import the project into Android Studio and run it on the device you with.
 Note that you must have USB debugging active in the developers options tab.
 * Download the project and search in its folder the "app-debug.apk" file.
 Transfer in onto your device and install it.
 Make sure to [enable loading apps from unknown sources](http://developer.android.com/distribute/open.html#unknown-sources) first.

+##Additional info
+In order for this app to work....TBC

 ##GUI
 The app is composed of 7 activities, each activity is represented by a class that can be seen in the UML diagram seen below.